apache/beam/playground/frontend/README.md

 This can be changed by linking to multiple examples, up to one per SDK.

-For this purpose, make a JSON array with any combination of parameters that were used for loading single examples, for instance:
+For this purpose, make a JSON array with any combination of parameters that are allowed for loading single examples, for instance:

 ```json
 [